-- ECNZ has entered into a contract with Contact under which ECNZ is entitled to purchase specified annual gas quantities from 1 October 1996 to 30 September 2006.
-The maximum amount payable under the contract up to 30 September 2006 is \$316 million. - b) ECNZ has entered into a heads of agreement with Fletcher Challenge Energy Limited under which ECNZ is required to purchase specified annual gas quantities from 1 October 2000 to 30 September 2017.
+- (a) ECNZ has entered into a contract with Contact Energy Limited under which ECNZ is entitled to purchase specified annual gas quantities from 1 October 1996 to 30 September 2006.
+The maximum amount payable under the contract up to 30 September 2006 is \$236 million. - (b) ECNZ has entered into a contract with Solid Energy Limited to purchase specified quantities of coal up to 30 September 2001.
+The maximum amount payable under the contract up to 30 September 2001 is \$26 million. - (c) ECNZ has entered into contracts with the Tuaropaki Power Company Limited with respect to the Mokai geothermal field.
+These interrelated contracts cover electricity price hedges, investment, and operations and maintenance.